Cheapest monthly rolling energy tariff in the UK (guide)

 Compare monthly rolling tariffs for your home

 Because prices vary by region and meter type, we recommend comparing using your postcode and a couple of household details.
-We’ll show suitable whole-of-market options and highlight key terms (like exit fees and payment method).
+We’ll show suitable whole-of-market options — both no-fixed-term rolling tariffs and fixed deals — and highlight key terms (like exit fees and payment method).

 Tip: If you’re not sure about your meter type, look at a recent bill: Economy 7 often shows day and night rates.
 Prepayment will usually be listed as PPM or pay as you go.